vfarcic/devops26/manuscript/02-intro.md

 jenkins-x-monocular-ui-...
 1/1   Running 0        7m
 ```

 As you can see, there are quite a few tools in that Namespace.
 We have Jenkins.
 Now, that's not simply yet-another-Jenkins.
 It's much more.
 For now, I'll keep you in suspense.
 Then, there is ChartMuseum.
 That's where we'll store our Helm charts.
 Further on, we got a few controllers that are not relevant to this discussion.
 What else is there?
-We got Docker Registry that we'll use to store our container images.
+We have a Docker Registry that we'll use to store our container images.
 Heapster is mostly deprecated, so I'll ignore it.
-Further on, we have Monocular with its MongoDB.
+We have Monocular with its MongoDB.
 We can use it as a UI that allows us to browse the charts we'll store in ChartMuseum.
 Finally, there is Nexus, that we can use to store dependencies of our apps.

 Is that all?
 Not even close.
 But, it should be enough until we get into actual usage and more advanced topics.
 What matters for now is that we got everything we need to manage a full lifecycle of our applications.
 More importantly, we got a process to guide us through that lifecycle.
 We'll explore the tools and the process in the follow-up chapters.
 For now, let's just say that this is awesome.
 We got a lot (much more than what I shared with you so far) from the execution of a single command.

-Before we leave, let's validate whether we can access those applications.
+Before we conclude this chapter, let's validate whether we can access those applications.
 We won't go through all of them just yet, but pick only one.
 It'll be Jenkins.
 But, what is its address?
 Should we take a peek at Ingress to see the host under which Jenkins is accessible?
 There's no need for that.
 We can open Jenkins UI with yet another `jx` command.

 ```bash
 jx console